Bobby Bare: Career at Mercury (1970–1972)

-Return to RCA (1973–1977)
+Return to RCA Victor (1973–1977)

-Bare returned to RCA in 1973, after two years at Mercury. and scored once more with Billy Joe Shaver's "Ride Me Down Easy", which nearly made the Top 10.

-Bare started to release novelty songs recorded live with selected audiences.
-One such song, "Marie Laveau", topped the country chart in 1974; the song was Bare's only #1 hit.
+Bare returned to RCA in 1973, after two years at Mercury. and scored once more with Billy Joe Shaver's "Ride Me Down Easy", which nearly made the top 10.
+He started to release novelty songs recorded live with selected audiences.
+One such song, "Marie Laveau", topped the country chart in 1974; the song was Bare's only number-one hit.
 It was co-written by his friends Silverstein and Baxter Taylor, who received a BMI Award for the song in 1975.

-In 1977, Bare released an entire album of songs by songwriter Bob McDill called Me and McDill, which contained the popular hit "Look Who I'm Cheatin' On Tonight."
+In 1977, Bare released an entire album of songs by songwriter Bob McDill called Me and McDill, which contained the popular hit "Look Who I'm Cheatin' on Tonight".

-Silverstein penned other songs for Bare including a Grammy-nominated hit, "Daddy What If", which he recorded with his five-year-old son, Bobby Bare Jr. The song was an immediate success as well, not only reaching No. 2 on the country charts, but nearly reaching the Top 40 on the pop charts.
-Bare's album, Sings Lullabys, Legends and Lies, became his most commercially successful album, finding him a new audience with pop radio once again playing his songs and also gaining a new following with college kids.
-These songs, all 14 written or co-written by Shel Silverstein, however, would become Bare's last Top 10 hits.

-Bare later recorded a children's album with his family, mainly of Silverstein songs, called Singin' in the Kitchen.
-It was nominated in Best Group category in Grammy Awards, but was declined by Bare himself.
+Silverstein penned other songs for Bare, including a Grammy-nominated hit, "Daddy What If", which he recorded with his five-year-old son, Bobby Bare Jr. The song was an immediate success, as well, not only reaching number two on the country charts, but nearly reaching the top 40 on the pop charts.
+Bare's album, Sings Lullabys, Legends and Lies, became his most commercially successful album, finding him a new audience, with pop radio once again playing his songs and also gaining a new following with college kids.
+These songs, all 14 written or co-written by Shel Silverstein, however, became Bare's last top-10 hits.
+In 1975, Bare recorded a children's album with his family, mainly of Silverstein songs, called Singin' in the Kitchen.
+It was nominated in Best Group category in Grammy Awards.

-His biggest hits during this time included "Alimony" (1975), "The Winner" (1976), and "Drop Kick Me, Jesus (Through The Goalposts Of Life)" (an unusual Christian-football waltz, and a 1976 Grammy nominee for Best Country Song).
-In 1977 he recorded "Redneck Hippie Romance" and "Vegas" (a duet with his wife Jeannie).
+His biggest hits during this time included "Alimony" (1975), "The Winner" (1976), and "Drop Kick Me, Jesus (Through the Goalposts of Life)" (an unusual Christian-football waltz and a 1976 Grammy nominee for Best Country Song).
+In 1977, he recorded "Redneck Hippie Romance" and "Vegas" (a duet with his wife Jeannie).

 Career at Columbia (1978–1983)

-Bare signed with Columbia Records and continued to have hits like "Sleep Tight Good Night Man", which barely cracked the Top 10 in 1978, alongside continuing to score critical acclaim with his releases Bare and Sleeper Wherever I Fall.
-In 1979, he started off Rosanne Cash's career in a big way by being her duet partner on the Top 20 hit "No Memories Hangin' Round".
-In 1980, he almost cracked the Top 10 with "Numbers", which came from his album Down and Dirty.
+Bare signed with Columbia Records and continued to have hits including "Sleep Tight Good Night Man", which barely cracked the top 10 in 1978, alongside continuing to score critical acclaim with his releases Bare and Sleeper Wherever I Fall.
+In 1979, he started off Rosanne Cash's career in a big way by being her duet partner on the top-20 hit "No Memories Hangin' Round".
+In 1980, he almost cracked the top 10 with "Numbers", which came from his album Down and Dirty.
 On that album, Bare started to experiment with Southern rock, which continued with his following album, Drunk and Crazy (1980).
 The next year, Bare returned to his country roots with his Rodney Crowell-produced album As Is, featuring the single "New Cut Road".
 Bare was still doing well chartwise into the early 1980s.
-In 1983, his duet with Lacy J. Dalton, "It's A Dirty Job", hit the Top 30.
-His last trip into the Top 30 came that summer with the novelty song "The Jogger".
+In 1983, his duet with Lacy J. Dalton, "It's a Dirty Job", hit the top 30.
+His last foray into the top 30 came that summer with the novelty song "The Jogger".
 He also released "Used Cars", the theme song from the film of the same name.